SeemBuilds/AutoPrimaryPart-APP-/README.md

 ## Usage
 Click on the Plugin Tab, select APP and click the UI button.

+Now, please select any model where you want APP to choose a PrimaryPart.
+APP is can do multi-tasking, so you can also select several models for APP.

 In the panel, close every window.
 This will make it easier to see everything at a glance.
 ![ClosingEveryWindow](https://github.com/user-attachments/assets/9140ac1b-fd66-49e9-9b1e-41df61918b7d)